Philip Foster

-Philip Foster (January 29, 1805 – March 17, 1884) was one of the first settlers in Oregon, United States.
+Philip Foster (January 29, 1805 – March 17, 1884) was one of the first white settlers in Oregon, United States.
 The farmstead he established in Eagle Creek in 1847 became a stopping post for pioneers heading west along the Oregon Trail.
 Approximately 10,000 emigrants are believed to have passed through.
 The farm was listed on the National Register of Historic Places in 1980.

 Early life

 Foster was a successful businessman from Argyle, Maine.
 In the early 19th century he, like many others, headed west, recognizing the prospects of business in the Oregon Country.
 In 1842, the Fosters and Francis William Pettygrove's family (Foster's wife, Mary Charlotte, was Pettygrove's sister) sailed from New York for Oregon on the ship Victoria, an A.G. & A.W.
 Benson vessel via the Sandwich Islands (Hawaii).
 They were delayed on the Sandwich Islands for six months before heading on to the Willamette Valley, arriving in Oregon City in 1843.